Wollongong-SDA/calendar/README.md

 }
 ```

 GraphCredentials is a dictionary with a name and your App Registration details.
-You can use multiple App Registrations for different tenancies as required.
+You can use multiple App Registrations for different tenancies or consent configurations as required.

 > Graph credentials require Application scopes using client secrets, delegated authentication is not supported nor intended to be.
 At the moment, the `Calendars.Read`, `User.Read.All`, and `Group.Read.All` scopes are required to be configured for the app registration and must be consented to for the entire organisation.
 There is a possibility of granular permissions by consenting to specific accounts for personal calendars, however this is not actively supported since we mainly rely on Group calendars.